-Members were concerned that the introduction of a shop would move the centre of the village outside of the Conservation Area, which would be harmful to the heart of the village, which is central to the Conservation Area.
-The harm to the character and appearance of Wickwar Conservation Area was attributed moderate weight.
+Members endorsed the view of the Strategic Sites Delivery Committee that the introduction of a shop would move the centre of the village outside of the Conservation Area, which would be harmful to the heart of the village, which is central to the Conservation Area.
+The harm to Wickwar Conservation Area was attributed moderate weight.
+Councillor Jayne Stansfield subsequently moved